Phylogenetic Ornstein-Uhlenbeck regression curves: Methodology

 \section{Methodology}

+This section displays the theoretical foundation which sets the foundation for estimating the parameters of the regression curve.
-Let the response trait at time $t$, $y_t$, be a solution of the SDE as in (\ref{OUevo1}).
-Let further assume that the optimum is linearly changing according to the predictor $x$, i.e. $\theta_t \doteq b_0+b_1 x_t$.
-The predictor variable $x_t$ is presumed to be a solution of an OU stochastic differential equation given in (\ref{OUpred}).
-The linear relationship between the optimum, $\theta_t$, and the predictor, $x_t$, implies that $\theta_t$ will be a solution of an OU process.
-At this point, we will write $\theta_t \equiv \theta_t(x)$ by suppressing the variable $x$.
-Let consider $\theta_t$ be a solution of the SDE below.

-where $W_t^\theta$ is correlated with the Brownian motion, $W_t^y$, considered in (\ref{OUevo1}), $\alpha_3$ measures the force of adaptation to the optimum, and $\sigma_\theta = b_1 \sigma_x$ measures the magnitude of stochastic perturbation of $\theta_t$.
-Without loss of generality we will assume that the rates of adaptation in (\ref{OUevo1}) and (\ref{sde optimum}), respectively, are equal, i.e. $\alpha_1=\alpha_3=\alpha$.
-This assumption is not essential and it is made just to simplify the established formulas of the moments of the trait, $y_t$, and the optimum, $\theta_t$, verified in Lemmas \ref{mom1}-\ref{var}.
+Let the response trait, $y_t$, be a solution of the SDE given in (\ref{OUevo1}).
+We further assume that the optimum is linearly changing according to the predictor $x$, i.e. $\theta_t = b_0+b_1 x_t$ \citep{Hansenetal08}.
+Given this linear dependency between $\theta_t$ and $x_t$, the predictor variable $x_t$ is also a solution of an appropriate OU SDE (see Appendix), and $\sigma_\theta = b_1 \sigma_x$, where $\sigma_x$ is the diffusion for the predictor $x$.
+Without loss of generality we assume that the rates of adaptation in (\ref{OUevo1}) and (\ref{sde optimum}), respectively, are equal, i.e. $\alpha_1=\alpha_2=\alpha$.
+This assumption is not essential, however, it decreases the implementation cost of the algorithm presented in Section \ref{algorithm} since one less parameter is estimated.
+Below, it is the key lemma where the main theorem of this paper, Theorem \ref{ThmOUevoreg}, is based.

-Theorem \ref{ThmOUevoreg} is the central theorem of this paper and establishes theoretically the evolutionary regression curve under the assumption that the trait and the predictor are solutions of OU-type SDEs.

-\begin{thm}(Evolutionary Regression Curve) Let assume that the trait value $y_t$ and its predictor are solutions of the coupled stochastic differential equations defined in (\ref{OUevo1}) and (\ref{OUpred}), respectively.
-Let further assume that the optimum process $\theta_t$ is related to the predictor $x_t$ via a linear regression of the form, $\theta_t=b_0+b_1x_t$.
-Then the evolutionary regression curve of the trait $y_t$ on $x_t$ is given by,